telerik/xaml-docs/controls/radgridview/filtering/faq/popup-stays.md

 __PROBLEM__

-+When the the filter popup on a column is opened and the user switches to another desktop app with the keyboard (for example, pressing **Alt+Tab**), not the mouse, then the _RadGridView_ filter popup remains open.
+When the the filter popup on a column is opened and the user switches to another desktop app with the keyboard (for example, pressing **Alt+Tab**), not the mouse, then the __RadGridView__ filter popup remains open.

 __CAUSE__